paigen11/udemy-algos-data-structs/dataStructuresNotes/heaps.md

 - Max heaps
 * Value of root node is the maximum of all its children
 * This must be the same recursively for all parent nodes contained within the heap

+### Heap implementations
+- HeapSort is a sorting algorithm which takes a list of elements, builds them into a  min or max heap, and removes the root Node continuously to make a sorted list
+- Priority queues are an advanced data structure used to designate tasks and assign computer powers based on how urgent a matter is